 - Special topics, independent study/research and cooperative education courses may be applied to the general education and elective graduation requirements unless otherwise noted.

 All new, credit-earning students are required to satisfactorily complete the GEN-1070 First Year Experience course.
 Students are expected to take the First Year Experience course during their first semester of enrollment.
 Returning, Transfer, and current College Credit Plus Students are not required to take GEN-1070

 - GEN-1070 First Year Success Seminar

 Upon recommendation from a counselor, GEN-1022 Strategies for Success or GEN-1040 Career Exploration may be taken in place of GEN-1070 First Year Success Seminar.
 Learn more about the First Year Experience.

 General Education Requirements Offered Online

-Each of the College’s degree programs require that students complete a set amount of courses in the areas of general education which include: Communication, Mathematics and Data Analysis, Natural and Physical Sciences, Arts and Humanities, and Social and Behavioral Sciences.
-Students completing the general education requirements, along with the specific program requirements for a degree will have achieved the College’s general education outcomes.
-The courses listed below are the approved general education courses offered online.
-A full list of approved general education courses can be found here: Associate of Arts Degree
+Each of the College’s degree programs require students complete a set number of courses in the areas of general education, which include communication, mathematics and data analysis, natural and physical sciences, arts and humanities, and social and behavioral sciences.
+Students completing the general education requirements, along with the specific program requirements for a degree, will have achieved the College’s general education outcomes.
+The courses listed below are the approved general-education courses offered online.
+A full list of approved general-education courses can be found on the Associate of Arts Degree page.